developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the DHCP Client on a Zebra Android device to request that the DHCP Server acquire a custom DHCP option and return it along with the IP Address.

-- If the value ***Off*** is chosen, then no custom DHCP Option will be requested and no additional Managed Configuration should be specified.
+- If the value ***Off*** is chosen, then no custom DHCP Option is requested and no additional Managed Configuration should be specified.

-- If the value ***On*** is chosen, then a custom DHCP Option will be requested and the additional Managed Configuration **DHCP Configuration - Request Custom Option Number** MUST be specified to provide the custom option number to be requested.
+- If the value ***On*** is chosen, then a custom DHCP Option is requested and the additional Managed Configuration **DHCP Configuration - Request Custom Option Number** MUST be specified to provide the custom option number to be requested.